moonbitlang/moonbit-docs/moonbit-tour/tour/chapter2_data_types/lesson3_enum/index.md

 # Enum

-Enum used to define a type by enumerating its possible values.
+An enum is used to define a type by enumerating its possible values.
 Unlike traditional enums, MoonBit enums can have data associated with each enumeration.
 We call each enumeration an *enum constructor*.

 In this example, we define an enum `Color`, which has five enum constructors: `Red`, `Green`, `Blue`, `RGB`, and `CMYK`.
-The `Red`, `Green`, and `Blue` directly represent a color it described, while `RGB` and `CMYK` have data associated with them.
+The `Red`, `Green`, and `Blue` values directly represent the colors they describe, while `RGB` and `CMYK` have data associated with them.

 Values like `Red` and `RGB(255,255,255)` are both instances of the `Color` type.
 To create an instance more explicitly, you can use `Color::Red`, similar to creating an instance of a struct.